4 Development

 3. Install the app-package with install()

-In the sections below, I’ll cover each function and some opinions about how they should be used when your Shiny app transitions to an app-package.4
+In the sections below, I’ll cover each devtools function and my habits around their use when my Shiny app transitions to an app-package.1

 4.2 Load

-load_all() is the most common devtools function we’ll use during development because we should load the package when anything changes in the R/ folder.
+load_all() is the most common devtools function used during development.
+I will load the package when anything changes in the R/ folder.

 load_all() removes friction from the development workflow and eliminates the temptation to use workarounds that often lead to mistakes around namespace and dependency management’ - Benefits of load_all(), R Packages, 2ed